I-CONIC-Vision-AB/iconic-measure/README.md

 - Mouse click; Creates a red point and shows camera coordinates and 3D coordinates in status bar

 ## Generating code documentation

+> The documentation for the `main` branch is a available as a website at https://i-conic-vision-ab.github.io/iconic-measure/

 1. Download doxygen from [from their website](https://doxygen.nl/download.html#srcbin) (Windows binary setup is easiest)
 2. Open the installed `doxywizard.exe`